Coldcard/firmware/stm32/bootloader/README.md

     dfu-util -d 0483:df11 -a 0 -s 0x08007800:256 -U pairing.bin

-Mk4:
+Mk4 & Q1:

-    dfu-util -d 0483:df11 -a 0 -s 0x0801c000:8192 -U pairing.bin
+    dfu-util -d 0483:df11 -a 0 -s 0x0801c000:16384 -U pairing.bin

 - but that file is misleading, because all the unused mcu key slots are un-programmed-cells (ones)
-- will hit assert on new key attempt if you just write that back
+- will hit assert on new MCU key attempt if you just write that back
 - trim and write only actual non-ones content

 # Wiping Secrets